Broken Sword II: The Smoking Mirror: Development

-Broken Sword II: The Smoking Mirror was conceived in 1997, by Charles Cecil and Revolution.
+Broken Sword II: The Smoking Mirror was conceived in 1997, by Charles Cecil, head of Revolution Software.
 Charles Cecil was the director and writer of the game; Tony Warriner, David Sykes, Jonathan Howard, Paul Porter, James Long, Patrick Skelton, Chris Rea and Pete Ellacot worked on the software side of the project.
 Noirin Carmody was the executive producer.
 The game uses the Virtual Theatre engine, which was previously used for Lure of the Temptress, Beneath a Steel Sky, and Broken Sword: The Shadow of the Templars.
 The artwork for Broken Sword II was developed through a number of stages.
 Initially pencil drawings were made of characters which were then digitally coloured in, before being cleaned up.
 The background layouts were produced in a similar way, starting out as pencil designs, and were all drawn by Eoghan Cahill and Neil Breen, who previously worked on the first Broken Sword, working together with Amy Berenz and Lee Taylor.
 The game's graphics are animated in a style which resembles classic animated films.
 Broken Sword II was developed in one year and with half the budget of the original Broken Sword.
 According to Tony Warriner, this transpired because "Virgin appeared not to be fully at ease with the idea of adventure games", and from the outset limited the team's resources compared to the first project.

 The music in the game was composed by Barrington Pheloung, who also composed the music in Shadow of the Templars, with Bob Sekar adding the closing score.
 Audio features of the game include recorded sound effects, orchestral music and voice acting directed by Edward Hall.
 While Rolf Saxon returned to voice George Stobbart, a new actress, Jenny Caron Hall, was cast as Nicole Collard.
 The rest of the credited voice actors in the game are Dennis Chinnery, Stephanie Clive, Jeff Fletcher, Corey Johnson, Chris Miles, Gary Parker, Flaminia Cinque and Leo Wringer.